Taking A Closer Look At Glaucoma

 • Secondary glaucoma

-Open-angle glaucoma is the most prevalent kind of glaucoma.
-There is no known cause.
+Open-angle glaucoma is the most prevalent form of glaucoma and cause remains unknown.
 Over time, the ocular pressure gradually rises.
-The optic nerve gets compressed against this increasing pressure and, as a result, blind spots occur in your vision.
+The optic nerve gets compressed against this increasing pressure, and, as a result, blind spots occur in your vision.
 Open-angle glaucoma frequently runs in families.

 Closed-angle glaucoma is an emergency condition.